 Protecting credit card payment information might not seem like the most exciting topic to a small business owner.
 In general, we tend to prefer to focus on things like attracting new customers because we can immediately see the positive impact on our business.

 However, there are many hidden pitfalls that can slow us down or stop us altogether as we grow our dream business–one of those pitfalls is failing to properly protect our customers’ credit card information.

 The ramifications of this can be disastrous.
 You’ve heard the statistics about keeping customers happy, right?
-There are a bunch of them:
+Help Scout points out a bunch of them:

 - Bad customer service is mentioned twice as often as good service

 - It is 7 times more expensive to acquire a new customer than to keep a current one

 - It takes 12 positive experiences to make up for one negative one